geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)
 {:/comment}

-You can find the number of terms on each of the ontologies by going to [AmiGO](http://amigo.geneontology.org/){:target="blank"}:
+You can find the number of terms on each of the ontologies on the geneontology.org home page: there is a ['see statistics'](http://geneontology.org/stats.html) link on the upper right.

+Current release statistics are also available on [AmiGO](http://amigo.geneontology.org/){:target="blank"}:

 Under the 'Advanced Search' section in the middle of the page, use the drop-down menu to choose "Ontology".
 You don't need to type anything on the 'Quick search' box.
 This action will send you to the ['Information about Ontology search'](http://amigo.geneontology.org/amigo/search/ontology){:target="blank"} page.
 There, open the 'Ontology source' filter menu on the left.
-As of January 2019, the number of terms on per ontology were:
+As of January 2020, the number of terms on per ontology were:
--   29,687 Biological process
+-   29,393 Biological process
--   11,110 Molecular Function
+-   11,123 Molecular Function
--   4,206 Celular component
+-   4,184 Celular component

+Please note the number of terms changes between releases: new terms are created, existing terms may be merged, and some terms are obsoleted to reflect the current understanding of biology.
+This is why it is essential to provide a release version when citing the GO.

 If you need a reference for this information, refer to our [citation policy and license](/docs/go-citation-policy/).